Suzy Lishman: Career

-Lishman was educated at King's Ely, and Girton College, Cambridge, and after qualifying in medicine specialised in histopathology, being appointed a consultant in 1999.
-She has been an officer of the Royal College of Pathologists since 2005 and raised the profile of the specialty tremendously by introducing public engagement initiatives such as National Pathology Week.
+Lishman was educated at Wakefield Girls' High School, The King's School, Ely, the Neale Wade Community College, and Girton College, Cambridge, and after qualifying in medicine specialised in histopathology, being appointed a consultant in 1999.
+She was an officer of the Royal College of Pathologists from 2005 and raised the profile of the specialty by introducing public engagement initiatives such as National Pathology Week and International Pathology Day.
 She has collaborated with the Science Museum, Royal Institution, Royal Society and Cheltenham Science Festival.
-She was elected President of the Royal College of Pathologists in 2014 and is the College's second female president.
+She was elected President of the Royal College of Pathologists in 2014 and was the College's second female president.
+Lishman was elected President of the Association of Clinical Pathologists in 2022 and was appointed Chair of National Enquiry into Patient Outcome and Death (NCEPOD) in 2024.

 Clinical practice

-Lishman is a consultant cellular pathologist at Peterborough City Hospital.
-She is Head of Department and lead pathologist for the local bowel cancer screening programme.
+Lishman is a consultant cellular pathologist and medical examiner at Peterborough City Hospital.
+She is lead pathologist for colorectal cancer.

 Achievements

 In addition to her election as President of the Royal College of Pathologists, she was named one of the fifty most inspirational women in healthcare in 2013 by the Health Service Journal which described her as the 'public face of pathology' and 'the most outward facing person from that specialism'.
+Lishman was awarded a CBE for services to pathology in 2018.